benzhou1/alternative.nvim/doc/rules/elixir/pipe_first_function_argument.md

       return string.format("@first_argument |> @function_name(%s)", from_second_arguments)
     end,
     filetype = "elixir",
-    description = "Pipe the first argument",
-    example = {
+    description = "Pipe the first argument.
+Only triggers when the cursor is in the function name", example = {
       input = "foo(bar, baz)",
       output = "bar |> foo(baz)",